isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

   upload_try <- gcs_upload("cat_plot.png")

-So, you can see how easy it is to startup a new Rstudio server (takes just a few seconds) and start reading and writing to buckets.
+You can see how easy it is to startup a new Rstudio server (takes just a few seconds) and start reading and writing to buckets.
 When you're done, you can stop the VM.

 .. code-block:: r